MarkBuffalo/coronavirus-stats/README.md

 Just update the dictionary with a command and a value.

-The key will be the trigger, e.g.: "!state", and the value will point to a function that parses whatever you want.
+The key will be the trigger, e.g.: `"!state":`, and the `value` will point to a function that does whatever you want.
+This is the only thing you need to update.

 All of this assumes the `message` parameter will be passed to the function.
 See `def on_message(self, message)` for how it's parsed using `await value(message)`.
-This is the only thing you need to update.

 # Usage: